eBay/parallec/README.md

 As usual, don't rely on these numbers and perform your own benchmarks.

 ## Compare Parallec vs REST Commander vs ThreadPools+Async Client<a name="compare"></a>

+- Compared with java thread pool based solution, parallec gives you worry free concurrency control without constraints on thread size.
+- Compared with single-threaded Node.js solutions, Parallec enables parallel computation-intensive response handling with multiple-cores.
+- Similar issues with Python's global interpreter lock, and to use multiple CPU you will need to use costly multi-process.
+These are more suited for I/O only but no cpu intensive response processing.

+In Parallec, you may handle response either in Worker (before aggregation: in parallel) or in Manager (after aggregation: single thread).
+[Read More..](http://www.parallec.io/docs/submit-task/#apis-on-response-handling)

 |                                                        Features                                                       | Parallec | REST Commander | Thread Pools + Async Client |